FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/hub/ports/exh-ports.rst

 USB-B Port
 ----------

-On an Expansion Hub, the USB-mini-B port is the primary port for communicating with the hub.
-It is used by the Android Phone, through the use of a USB-OTG cable, to control the Expansion Hub.
-It is also used to upload firmware to the device.
+An Android RC phone controls an Expansion Hub through this USB-mini-B port, connected with USB OTG cable.
+This port also allows firmware updates.